 This policy has been developed in consultation with staff and parents.
-It is the intention to continue to develop this policy further in discussion with pupils in the school council.
+It is the intention to continue to develop this policy further in discussion with pupils in the Pupil Voice Council.

 The consultation and policy development process involved the following steps: